 The DSL or Deputy DSL will always be available to discuss safeguarding concerns.
-During term time, the DSL and/ or DDSL will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
-For out of hours/out of term activities, the school's arrangements are to contact DSL.
+During term time, the DSL or DDS will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+For out of hours/out of term activities, the school's arrangements will be implemented including the availability of the DSL and/or clear procedures on who to contact if a concern arises